-Photo 1 Students will use their phones (or school cameras if needed) to complete shooting assignments.
+Photo 1 In Photo 1 students will use their phones (or school cameras if needed) to complete shooting assignments.
 This course is an introduction to all kinds of photography.
 We will begin to build our visual language skills, learn composition techniques and develop our photographic eye.
 Students will be introduced to photographers in order to inspire their work.
 We will shoot different assignments every few weeks as we develop our skills.
 We will also be introduced to editing photos using the Adobe Creative Cloud, particularly in Photoshop and Lightroom.
 Critique will be introduced and used on the teacher-student level as well as with the group.
 Students will be assessed on learning good work habits as well as portfolios handed in at the conclusion of each shooting assignment.
-This is a semester-long course, open to 9th-12th grade. /2 credit
+This is a semester-long course, open to 9th-12th grade. $\frac{1}{2}$ credit

-Photo 2 Students in this class will use school film cameras to learn how to shoot, develop, and print silver gelatin (black and white) photos in the darkroom.
-We will learn how a camera works, black and white film developing in tanks, and wet darkroom printing with an enlarger.
+Photo 2 Students in this class will use school film cameras to learn how to shoot, develop and print silver gelatin (black and white) photos in the darkroom.
+We will learn how a camera works, black and white film developing in tanks and wet darkroom printing with an enlarger.
 Assignments are in the vein of documentary photography, allowing us to focus on learning exposure in the camera and interaction with our subjects.
-We will review and expand on the composition techniques, lighting, color and collage that we learned in Photo 1.
-Some assignments we have done in recent years are Visual Diary, Abstract Photography and Wabi Sabi.
+We will review and expand on the composition techniques, portraiture, series work and lighting that we learned in Photo 1.
 Students will be graded on learning and exhibiting good studio habits as well as a set of prints handed in at the conclusion of each assignment.
 This is a semester-long course, open to 9th-12th grade.
-1/2 credit
+Prerequisite: Photo 1. $\frac{1}{2}$ credit

 Photo 3 For Photo 3, we will switch modes, back to digital photography, using the school's Nikon D3400 cameras to shoot our assignments.
-All work will be done in the mac lab using the Creative Cloud suite - Photoshop and Lightroom.
+All work will be done in the Mac Lab using the Creative Cloud suite - Photoshop and Lightroom.
 As the culmination of our photo experience in high school, assignments in Photo 3 will be broader and more up for interpretation.
 Assignments may include Image Copy, Double Exposure, Self Portrait, as well as Alternative Processes (Non Silver) using digital negatives.
-Students will be graded on learning and exhibiting good studio habits as well as a set of prints handed in at the conclusion of each assignment.
-This is a semester-long course, open to 9th-12th grade.
+Students will be graded on learning and exhibiting good studio habits as well as on a set of prints handed in at the conclusion of each assignment.
+This is a semester-long course, open to 10th-12th grade.
+Prerequisite: Photo 1 and Photo 2.
 1/2 credit

 Printmaking In this course we will explore the possibilities of printmaking.
-Possible projects include work with relief (linocut), intaglio

-(drypoint etching on acrylic plates), silkscreen, stencil, and mono-printing.
+Possible projects include work with relief (linocut), intaglio (dry point etching on acrylic plates), silkscreen, stencil and mono-printing.
 We will make several editions of prints, working in series as well as making unique prints.
-Outside of the fine print, we may explore other applications of printmaking such as for books, for posters, and for clothing.
+Outside of the fine print, we may explore other applications of printmaking such as for books, for posters and for clothing.
 We will make our imagery from source images, drawing, and photography.
-Comfort with another medium such as drawing or photography would make this a more meaningful class for those that wish to take it.
+Comfort with another medium such as drawing or photography would make this a more meaningful class for those who wish to take it.
 This class may be repeated with the approval of the instructor.
 Students repeating the class will be asked to complete more complex, multi-layered prints in each area of printmaking.

-This is a semester-long course, open to 9th-12th.
-1/2 credit
+This is a semester-long course, open to 9th-12th. /2 credit